 Cathryn is highly experienced in the insurance and financial services sector.
 She has held numerous executive roles at Aviva Plc, including Group Chief Operating Officer and Group Chief Information Officer.

-Cathryn is currently a non‑executive director of Automobile Association Insurance Services Limited and Liberty Managing Agency Ltd. She has also been a non‑executive director of International Personal Finance plc and a board member of a number of insurance organisations.
+Cathryn is currently a non-executive director of Liberty Managing Agency Ltd and the MARWYN Acquisition Company II Limited.
+She has also been a non-executive director of International Personal Finance plc and a board member of a number of insurance organisations.

 Fiona Kidy (Chief Financial Officer) Appointed 1 July 2020.

 Fiona joined FSCS in 2016 as Head of Financial Management and Funding.
 Following a period as Acting Chief Financial Officer, Fiona was appointed as Chief Financial Officer and Executive Director on 1 July 2020.

 Fiona is a Chartered Accountant who brings diverse and extensive experience spanning over 20 years within the financial services sector, including senior positions at JPMorgan and HSBC.
 Much of her career has been spent building and leading high-performing finance teams.
 At JPMorgan, from 2007 onwards she was a director and held senior positions, including Global Controller roles in corporate finance, business management and strategic client initiatives in both London and New York.
 Prior to joining FSCS, Fiona was at HSBC as a Senior Manager for Global Finance and Technology functions.